 TeamSnap is a third-party team, league and tournament administration app and Hockey Canada’s official team organization partner.
 TeamSnap helps coaches, administrators and players with the management of their hockey teams.

-Hockey Canada’s agreement with TeamSnap means the app is available for use in all provincial/territorial members that choose to use the app.
-Currently, over two-thirds of all minor hockey teams in Hockey Canada membership are using TeamSnap.
+Hockey Canada’s agreement with TeamSnap means the app is available for use in all Hockey Canada members that choose to use the app.
+Currently, over two-thirds of all hockey teams in Hockey Canada membership are using TeamSnap.

 This mobile and online application allows parents to instantly view practice and game schedules, export schedules to desktop and mobile calendars, update their contact information, share player photos and jersey sizes, RSVP for team events, and send and receive instant messages.

 TeamSnap also allows parents and coaches to share photos and videos from games, highlighting and preserving the best moments for the whole team to enjoy.